Skip to content

 LxLy messenger

 A contract on the LxLy bridge utilizes its message passing capabilities to pass arbitrary messages between L1 and L2.
-This is not a separate component, and is part of the LxLy bridge’s architecture.
+This is not a separate component, but part of the LxLy bridge’s architecture.

 POL (Token)